anandrajsingh/anandrajsingh.github.io/_posts/2024-7-23-Kubernetes-Object-Model.md

 - <b>default</b> contains the object and resources created by administrators and developers, and objects are assigned to it by default unless another namespace name is provided by the user.

+namespaces can be added in metadata section of yaml file, and imperative command to apply namespace is

+- kubectl apply -f pod.yml --namespace=test

+To switch your active namespace to test run command **kubens test**

 **Pods**
 A Pod is the smallest Kubernetes workload object.
 It is the unit of deployment in Kubernetes, which represents a single instance of the application.
 A Pod is a logical collection of one or more containers, enclosing and isolating them to ensure that they: